sec-bit/ckb-zkp/README.md

 All the commands executed by `capsule` should be executed under the project root.

-### I can't see any output in the ckb's log on dev vhain.
+### I can't see any output in the CKB's log on dev chain.

 Modify ckb's configuration as below: